rtyle/connect-things/README.md

 Run **connect-things** for first-time onboarding.
 ```
+cat README.certificates # and follow directions
 rm -f etc/c2cCallbackAuthentication.json
 rm -f etc/c2cCallbackUrls.json
 node . --c2c-oauth phone.home
 ```
+The certificate created is used for **connect-things** https service and its private key is also used to sign JWT tokens.
 Any etc/c2cCallback*.json files are removed first because they will be overwritten as part of establishing a new relationship with SmartThings.
 Old content will probably not work.